 1941 – 1955

 In 1941, the logo was a bit overhauled, still depicting an iconic Indian’s head.
 A more detailed headshot replaced the pensive portrait.
-Facial features became softer, red skin turned warm yellow, and hair became black with the addition of thin green lines.
+Facial features became softer, red skin turned warm yellow, and hair became black with thin green lines.
 There were three red and white feathers in his hair.
 The black outer ring was trimmed with a thin red outline.

 1955 – 1957